charlesneimog/py4pd/Documentation/puredata-api.md

 * `self.get_current_dir() -> str | None`

 Returns the directory of the current canvas.
+Where is the patch in which the current object is located.

 ---